jeffThompson/Design2/Assignments/06_SomethingPunkBook.md

 **DUE THURSDAY, MARCH 9**

 [Steampunk](https://en.wikipedia.org/wiki/Steampunk), [seapunk](https://en.wikipedia.org/wiki/Seapunk) ([see also](http://knowyourmeme.com/memes/subcultures/seapunk)), [vaporwave](https://en.wikipedia.org/wiki/Vaporwave) ([see also](http://knowyourmeme.com/memes/subcultures/vaporwave)), and other internet-based subcultures are a mashing of two or more disparate aesthetics into something new.
-The result is almost always visual, auditory, and weird – colors, materials, shapes, styles, histories, artifacts, and language get sourced and remixed into something new.
+The result is almost always visual, auditory, and weird – colors, materials, shapes, styles, histories, artifacts, and language get sourced and remixed into a form that is both an homage to the source but greater than the sum of its parts.

 Your assignment over the next two weeks is to invent a {something}punk or {something}wave genre (fill in the blank with a word of your choice) and make a visual book celebrating it.
-It can include texts and photos borrowed from elsewhere, but the overall style should be a new mashup.
+It can/should include texts and images borrowed from elsewhere, but the overall style should be a new mashup.
 Like the Design Elements book, this is meant as an over-the-top visual celebration.

-In addition, your task is to think about the design challenges a multi-page book gives: ideas that unfold over time, the act of turning a page, the physical size of your book, the weight of the paper, how you can build suspense or surprise, and clarity and consitency (or lack thereof) across the entire project.
+In addition, your task is to think about the design challenges a multi-page book presents: ideas that unfold over time, the act of turning a page, the physical size of your book, the weight of the paper, how you can build suspense or surprise, and clarity and consitency (or lack thereof) across the entire project.

-No need to worry about practicality here: embrace materials, processes, whatever you want to make an amazing book that exemplifies your newly-minted genre.
+No need to worry about the practicality of commercial printing here: embrace materials, processes, whatever you want to make an amazing book that exemplifies your newly-minted genre.

 While working, think as well about this kind of historical/cultural remixing in relationship to [postmodernism](https://en.wikipedia.org/wiki/Postmodernism) and what it means for a colonial culture like ours to borrow in this way?
-Are there things it's ok for you to borrow, and things that it wouldn't be?
+Are there things it's ok for you to borrow (if any?), and things that it wouldn't be?
 How does that influence your decisions as a designer?
+How can you reconcile or problematize that in your project?

 *Above: cover art from the classic vaporwave album "Floral Shoppe" by [Macintosh Plus](https://beerontherug.bandcamp.com/album/floral-shoppe).*